If your snow blower only runs on full choke, it’s probably your carburetor. Find the causes and solutions here with my easy-to-follow guide.

 There is nothing worse than an engine that won’t start or a snowblower that isn’t running smoothly, especially during the snow season.
 When the snow arrives and you get old faithful out of storage, be it a single stage or a two stage, only to find it’s not running correctly.

-When your snow blower will only stay running on full choke the chances are that the carburetor is blocked.
+When your snow blower will only stay running on full choke the chances are that the carburetor is blocked and needs cleaning.
 In saying that, there are other issues that can cause this problem to occur which I will run through with you.

 Reasons A Snow Blower Won’t Stay Running